 The Legacy Fleet

 The De Havilland Twin Otter experienced a production span of twenty-three years before the line was officially shut down in 1988, after a total of 844 aircraft were delivered.
 The “legacy fleet”, as it is now known, has remained in active use since the program end, carrying out jobs no other aircraft can do; in 2001, the Twin Otter was chosen as the only aircraft capable of performing an emergency evacuation flight of a critical patient from the South Pole under extreme -60-degree conditions.

 This ability to reliably operate in any environment with minimal maintenance requirements has kept the legacy fleet at the forefront of niche markets around the world.
 It is often said that the only thing that can replace a Twin Otter is another Twin Otter, which explains the high demand in the market to keep the nearly 500 remaining legacy aircraft in operation.

 Combining a proven design with modern technology, the Viking DHC-6 Twin Otter Series 400 provides “Versatility That Works”.

-To date, Viking has sold Twin Otter Series 400 aircraft to commercial, corporate, government and private operators in 24 countries around the world.
-The future promises to be exciting with continued aircraft deliveries, increasing the worldwide fleet of owners and operators who contribute to the de Havilland legacy every day.
+To date, Viking has sold hundreds of aircraft to commercial, corporate, government and private operators in 30 countries around the world.
+The future promises to be exciting with continued aircraft deliveries, increasing the worldwide fleet of owners and operators who contribute to the De Havilland legacy every day.